zumerlab/orbit-docs/src/content/docs/introduction/installation.md

 ### Step 2: Include Orbit JavaScript (Recommended)

-If you plan to use additional features like radial progress bars, curved text, and sectors, include Orbit's JavaScript.
+If you plan to use additional features like radial progress bars, curved text, and slices, include Orbit's JavaScript.
 You can do this in two ways:

 1. **Download the JavaScript file**:
    - Download from [here](https://unpkg.com/@zumer/orbit@latest/dist/orbit.js).